NetApp/netapp-astra-toolkits/docs/toolkit/unmanage/README.md

 ## Cluster

 Prior to unmanaging a cluster, it is recommended to first unmanage all [applications](#app) running in the cluster.
-Once that is complete, utilzie the [cluster ID](../list/README.md#clusters) with the following command.
+Once that is complete, utilize the [cluster ID](../list/README.md#clusters) with the following command.

 ```text
 ./toolkit.py unmanage cluster <clusterID>